shybovycha/flash.hx/README.md

 * `:flash-forward` - performs search starting from the current cursor (or just the first one if there are multiple) downwards
 * `:flash-backward` - performs search from the top of the screen to the current cursor (or the first one if there are multiple)

+The above three commands will _move the cursor_ in `normal` mode and _extend selection_ in `selection` mode.
+There are also overrides to only extend selection:

+* `:flash-extend` - performs search on the entire screen and extends selection to the jump label
+* `:flash-extend-forward` - performs search starting from the first cursor downwards and extends selection to the jump label
+* `:flash-extend-backward` - performs search starting from the first cursor upwards and extends selection to the jump label

 But it is much more handy if you register keyboard shortcuts in the `init.scm`:

 ```scheme